-To unset a QuickLoop Port, press <Enter> while Unset QuickLoop Port displays on the front panel.
-Use <Up> and <Down> to scroll to the desired port (0 to 15).
-Press <Enter> to select Yes and <Tab/Esc> to select No.
+To unset a QuickLoop Port, press the Enter key while Unset QuickLoop Port displays on the front panel.
+Use the Up and Down buttons to scroll to the desired port (0 to 15).
+Press the Enter key to select Yes, press the Tab key, then Esc key to select No.